home | about us

 Contentment is a Blessing

-3. Realize that contentment is a sign of trust in God (Hebrews 13:5)
+3. Realize that contentment is a sign of trust in God (See Hebrews 13:5)

 4. When you’re tempted to indulge in something you shouldn’t, think of all the blessings you already have.
 Thank God for them out loud.

-5. Tell someone what you struggle with and tell them to hold you accountable.
+5. Tell someone what you struggle with, ask that person to hold you accountable.

-Whatever you do, don’t believe the lie of our culture that tells us that bigger, faster, fancier, and more expensive is better.
-Contentment is the right thing to do.
+Whatever you do, don’t believe the lie our culture tells us that bigger, faster, fancier, and more expensive is better.
+We should be content with what we have, for it is right.

 CLOSING PRAYER (2 minutes)

 Pray that you can be content.
-Think of all the people who have less than you.
-Pray that you would never believe that to have more means to be more.
-Pray that you can trust God and be thankful for what you have.
+Think of all the people who have less than you do.
+Pray that you will never believe that to have more means to be more.
+Pray that you can trust God.
+Ask God to help you be grateful for what you have.

 Web design by Thoughtprocess Interactive - St. Louis, MO